Asthma Medications (cont.)

 - Find a local Asthma & Allergy Specialist in your town

-What kinds of asthma medications are used in children and toddlers?
+What are the various kinds of asthma medications for toddlers and children?

 The leukotriene modifier medications are also used in children.
-Montelukast is available in granules that can be sprinkled on food, and is approved for infants as young as 6 months.
+Montelukast is available in granules that can be sprinkled on food and is approved for infants as young as 6 months of age.
 It is also available in chewable form.
-Zafirlukast is available for children ages 5 and up.
-Zileuton is recommended for children ages 12 and up.
+Zafirlukast is available for children 5 years old and up.
+Zileuton is recommended for children 12 years old and up.

-Omalizumab may be used in children ages 12 and up with poorly-controlled asthma and evidence of allergic sensitization.
+Omalizumab may be used in children 12 years old and up with poorly controlled asthma and evidence of allergic sensitization.

 Allergies & Asthma